jatinlanje/sink-the-startup/README.md

 # Sink-The-Startup

 GOAL:
-Sink all the Startups in the fewest number og guesses.
+Sink all the Startups in the fewest number of guesses.
 You're given a rating level based on how well you perform.

 SET UP:
 When the game program is launched, the computer places three Startups, randomly, on the virtual 7x7 grid.
 When that's complete, the game asks for your first guess.